 Friday the 14th December saw 15 students travel to London for the annual Sixth Form London Trip.
-The day began at 5.30am with students taking the early train to London Paddington, from where we travelled by [very busy] underground to Westminster.
+The day began at 5.30am with students taking the early train to London Paddington, from there we travelled by [a very busy] underground to Westminster.
 The morning was spent touring the London Dungeons; a trip through the streets and the darker elements of Victorian and Dickensian London which was certainly a lively and different way to start the day!

 From there, the group walked along the bank of the Thames to Covent Garden where we explored the stalls, street artists and shops before walking back to Westminster via Leicester Square and Piccadilly Circus.
 One student was even given a special rendition of ‘Happy Birthday’ by a busker under the lights of Piccadilly!